Skip to content

 This can be an exciting yet overwhelming time for both you and your little one.
-After all, the first day of preschool is a major milestone in a child’s life.
-It's natural to be apprehensive about sending your child off to school with strangers, but it's also important to remember that this experience can help your child learn and grow in ways that you may not even realize.
-With the right preparation, sending your child to school can be an enjoyable experience for everyone involved.
-Here are some tips on how to make sure you and your child are ready for their first day of preschool!
-We found an amazing little list of books that you can add to your bedtime reading routine a month prior to starting school that will help them get used to the idea, you can find it here.
+The first day of preschool is a major milestone.
+It's natural to be apprehensive, but remember that this experience helps your child learn and grow in incredible ways.
+With the right preparation, the first day can be an enjoyable experience for everyone.
+We found an amazing list of books to add to your bedtime routine a month prior to starting school that will help them get used to the idea: 9 Books to Help Get Your Kids Ready for Preschool or Kindergarten.

 Talk About It

-Talking about school is an important part of the process when it comes to preparing your little one for the big day.
-Talk about what they can expect at school, such as meeting new friends, learning new things, and playing with toys, having time outside in the playground, creating art and other activities.
-You could also read books together that discuss going to school or even visit the school before their first day so they can get accustomed to the environment.
-The more you talk about it, the more comfortable they will feel when it's time to go!
-Hype them up about how much fun they will have.
+Talking about school is essential.
+Discuss what they can expect—meeting new friends, learning, playing, and outdoor time.
+You could also read books together or visit the school before their first day so they can get accustomed to the environment.
+The more you talk about it, the more comfortable they will feel.
+Hype them up about how much fun they will have!

 Create a Routine

-Creating a routine will help make sure that everything runs smoothly on the big day.
-Make sure your little one knows how much time they have each morning before getting ready for school and set up regular times for meals and naps, so they are well-rested before heading out.
-Additionally, create a good night routine that helps them relax and wind down before bedtime, so they are well-prepared for those early mornings.
+A consistent routine helps ensure everything runs smoothly on the big day.
+Make sure your little one knows how much time they have each morning to get ready, and set regular times for meals and naps so they are well-rested.
+Additionally, create a bedtime routine that helps them relax and wind down, preparing them for those early mornings.

 Let Them Pack Their Bag